Chapter 6: Line Art and Flat Graphics

 The Pen Tool is often used in combination with images or vector art to create clipping masks.
 A clipping mask is used to redefine which parts of an object are revealed to the viewer.
 They are commonly used on photograhic images to “remove the background” from a figure in the image.
 Included in the files for this chapter is a photograph of a hand in front of a flat wall (ch6-hand.psd is a Photoshop® document).
 First the Pen Tool will be used to draw a path around the arm, then the resultant path will be used as a clipping mask to hide the rest of the photograph.

-1. Start with a new print document in Adobe® Illustrator® set to standard letter size dimensions.
+1. Start with a new Print document in Adobe® Illustrator® set to standard Letter size dimensions, landscape orientation.
 You may change the unit of measure to Inches.
 Name and save your file as ch6-clippath-hand.ai.

 2. Choose File > Place to place the image of the hand (ch6-hand.psd) on the new layer.
 The cursor will ‘load’ the image.
-Click any where on the artboard.
-Do not click and drag.
+Click once anywhere on the artboard.
+Don’t click and drag.
 That will change the image size.

 Watch Out: The “link” checkbox in the Place dialog box is used to link (when checked) or embed (when unchecked) the image file in the Illustrator® document.
 Linking files can be useful as the images are not actually stored in the Illustrator® document, so the file size of the Ai document is not affected by large images.
 However, linked files must remain available on the hard disk or in the folder, in the same relative position as they were when the relationship between the linked image and Illustrator® file was created in order to view and print the Ai document.
 For beginning students, it is recommended to embed images, or keep “Link” unchecked.

-3. Double-click the icon in the Layer panel and click on the “Template” checkbox.
+3. Double-click the icon in the Layers panel and click on the “Template” checkbox.
 The image will appear dim.
-Name your layer ‘background’.
-Create a new layer above this template layer.
-Name this ‘hand’.
+Then rename Layer 1 to background and click OK.
+Next, create a new layer above this template layer.
+Name the new layer ‘hand’.

 Layer Options dialog box

-4. Use the Pen Tool to trace the hand.
-Remember to start and stop on the same anchor point.
-Also remember that the path doesn’t have to be perfect, as the Direct Select tool can be used to modify it once it has been created.
+4. Use the Pen Tool to create a path along the edge of the hand and arm.
+Remember to end your path at the same anchor point where you started so that it closes the shape.
+Also remember that the path doesn’t have to be perfect initially, as the Direct Selection tool can be used to modify the path once it has been created.

 Arm that has been outlined with the Pen Tool

-A tracing of the hand and arm using the pen tool
+A path created around the edge of the hand and arm using the pen tool.

 5. To transform the path into a clipping mask, you will select both the path and the image.
 First, unlock the background template layer.
-Next make sure you are on the hand layer.
-Using the Selection Tool click on the path (around the arm/hand) then hold SHFT and click on the photograph background somewhere above the arm/hand selection.
+Next make sure the hand layer is active.
+Using the Selection tool, click on the path (around the arm/hand) then hold SHIFT and click on the photograph background somewhere above the arm/hand selection.
 You will see anchor points around the path you just plotted and on the four corners of the placed photograph.
-Choose Object > Clipping Mask > Make.
+From the menu bar, choose Object > Clipping Mask > Make.

 Creating a clipping mask

 Transforming the path into a clipping mask.
-Main menu > Object > Clipping Mask > Make
+From the menu bar, choose > Object > Clipping Mask > Make.

 A clipping mask is used to define the areas that are revealed to the viewer, while any part of the image outside of the path is hidden.